-1. Green Globe: For world travelers the best app for finding the most eco-friendly hotel or attraction where you’re going is the Green Globe.
+1. Green Globe: For world travelers, the best app for finding the most eco-friendly hotel or attraction where you’re going is Green Globe.
 It’s active in most countries around the world and ranks them based on a 40-line item checklist including items like environmental cleanup, proper recycling, employee training on eco-friendly policies, reduction in energy consumption, etc. It’s an easy way to be assured you’re picking a good choice when traveling.

-3. HopStop: When you’re traveling one of the biggest ways you impact the environment is by adding up carbon emissions in your wake.
+3. HopStop: When you’re traveling, one of the biggest ways you impact the environment is by adding up carbon emissions in your wake.
 That’s why HopStop is an awesome choice for understanding the best environmentally friendly transportation options to get you to where you’re going.
 HopStop will recommend travel options to the nearest train, bus, ferry, subway, or by foot/bicycle depending on the distance.
 It’s an easy way to get around while remaining environmentally conscious.

 4. Olio: By far one of the most innovative apps to date is the “food sharing” app by Olio.
 Don’t worry, it doesn’t mean you’re sharing a meal with someone but rather it’s a way of collectively solving what we do with excess food.
 If you’re traveling and bought too much food (box of crackers, fresh fruit, etc), simply log into the app and post that you have it and someone will come and pick it up.
 It also works in reverse that if you find yourself stuck in a city and are getting low on budget, login and see if someone’s got something to offer!

 5. Spinlister: When you’re traveling and want to explore the city one of the best ways to do it is using a bike but often it’s hard to find one to rent.
 Spinlister is a peer-to-peer lending app that shows you people in your area that have a bike available to rent.
-It will show you both the type of bike, location, duration you can rent it for, and how much it will cost you.
+It will show you the type of bike, the location, the duration you can rent it for and how much it will cost you.
 It’s a perfect way to share unused bikes with travelers around the world.
 You can also put your own bike up on here for other travelers to use.

 All apps are free and available on IOS and Android devices.